SQL and MCP, the local edition

 Hard at work

 In this screenshot, you can see one of the queries the MCP executed against the database to generate an overview of salaries by month.
-It returned a table that needs to be checked, because I found a few of these queries:
+It returned a table that I wanted to check, because I found a few of these queries:

 Top 51 or Room 101?